glennsp/com.mill/README.md

 Open Settings and enter you Mill credentials before trying to add any Mill heaters.

+### Device Settings

+In the device settings, enter how much power this heater model uses (e.g. 600, 800, 1200).
+This will be used to approximate the power usage of the heater when heating.

 ### Usage

 The Mill service has three modes, _Comfort_, _Sleep_ and _Away_.
 (There's also a _Holiday_ mode exposed in the API, but not supported in the Mill UI yet).